 for homeless, abandoned & abused animals.
 We

-also offer a forum for owners who need
+also offer a forum for owners

 assistance in placing their pets, no